kylelin23/catAdoptionApp/README.md

 - Go to app/(tabs)/Categories/thinkingOfAdopting.tsx
 - Change the list right under the comment that says: CHANGE THE FAQs OVER HERE
 - It will be in the form of ['This is where you put the question', 'This is where you put the answer']

+**How to Change Quiz:**
+- Go to app/(tabs)/Categories/thinkingOfAdopting.tsx
+- Change the quiz right under the comment that says: CHANGE QUIZ OVER HERE